Offices

 Homes for Families in Syria

-Nearly 3 million people are displaced in Syria.
-They are living on the dirt in crowded camps in tents.
-These tents are designed to last one year, and yet they’ve been in use for 3 or 4 or more years and are often in tatters or patched and repaired beyond recognition.
-They are cold in winter and sweltering in summer.
-A tent flap does not provide a single mother with children any security in an increasingly desperate situation.
-At least a third of these tent homes are headed by single women with children who make up half the population.
+Nearly 3 million people were displaced in Syria.
+They lived on the dirt in crowded camps in tents.
+These tents were designed to last one year, and yet, were in use for 3 or 4 or more years ending up in tatters or patched and repaired beyond recognition.
+They were cold in winter and sweltering in summer.
+At least a third of these tent homes were headed by single women with children who made up half the population in northern Syria.

-Families are desperately trying to survive in dilapidated tent homes that are miserable in summer without any protection from disease-carrying sand flies, snakes or scorpions
+Families desperately tried to survive in dilapidated tent homes that were miserable in summer without any protection from disease-carrying sand flies, snakes or scorpions

-Winter is its own sort of hell when the cold rain arrives; the tents get flooded out and they offer no insulation from the freezing temperatures.
-Families are forced to walk outside in the cold mud and snow to use a communal bathroom with no security.
+Winter is its own sort of hell when the cold rain arrives; the tents became flooded and they offered no insulation from the freezing temperatures.
+Families were forced to walk outside in the cold mud and snow to use a communal bathroom with no security.

 Om Juma's burnt tent

-Mercy-USA has embarked on a better way to provide a dignified life for these families.
-We are building solid, insulated semi-permanent homes that feature windows and doors that lock, a bathroom, a kitchen—all raised above the ground to protect the inhabitants from the floods that ravage these camps every year.
-It’s a big project and for every home we’ve installed, there are a hundred more needed.
-We must deliver these homes to entire encampments at one time to ensure no disparity will exist between neighbors.
-A complete new shelter is $5,500 to install.
-Sponsor an entire home or combine your donation of any amount with other supporters to build homes for deserving families in Syria.
+Mercy-USA instituted a better way to provide a dignified life for these families.
+We built solid, insulated semi-permanent homes that featured windows and doors that lock, a bathroom, a kitchen—all raised above the ground to protect the inhabitants from the floods that ravaged these camps every year.

 SHelter-constructionWeb.jpg